 DISCUSSION

 Photobacterium spp. and Vibrio spp. are some of the pathogenic bacteria species that occur in fishes and also cause human infections.
 Photobacterium of the family Vibrionaceae occurs as free-living organisms in marine habitats (Urbanczyk et al., 2011).
 It also colonises the skin, intestine, gut, gills and light organs of many marine fish species (Ast and Dunlap, 2005; Ghotbi et al., 2022; Tsoukalas et al., 2023).
 It establishes different relationships from symbiotic to pathogenic interactions (Labella et al., 2017).
 Photobacterium damselae is a marine bacterium, has an extensive host range, high mortality rates, and widespread distribution.
 It causes high economic losses in marine aquaculture worldwide (Barnes et al., 2005).
-Also it is the major causative agent of pasteurellosis, in fishes (Zhou et al., 2024).
+Also, it is the major causative agent of pasteurellosis, in fishes (Zhou et al., 2024).
 Vibrio species of the family Vibrionaceae are Gram-negative bacteria that occur worldwide in all types of aquatic habitats (Huehn et al., 2014) and have been described in connection with fish and human diseases (Pastuszka et al, 2024).
 Therefore the high prevalence of vibrios in aquatic environments and aquatic organisms is of concern and demands continued control of food and surveillance for clinical infections with pathogenic vibrios.
 In developing countries, Vibrio fluvialis infection poses a potentially serious threat to public health.
 It is isolated from water, animal and human feces, sewage, seafood etc. (Igbinosa et al., 2010).
 It is an important cause of cholera and septicemia in immunocompromised individuals.

 In the present study, 60 samples of fish were collected and grouped according to the location.
 Almost all water bodies in Kerala are polluted by sewage and other effluents.
 This makes unboiled water highly unsafe for drinking purposes.
 Also care should be taken while handling fishes caught from these habitats, since these microbes can enter through wounds and cause clinical effects in immuno-compromised individuals.
 This study is also expected to widen the knowledge of bacterial diversity in edible fishes in the area.